-Figure 2.3 IProductRepository–all persistence operations on the aggregate root
+Figure 8.3 IProductRepository–all persistence operations on the aggregate root

 Let’s examine the Order aggregate once again as it relates to persistence.
-Suppose that when using this application we add several several items, OrderLines, to our cart.
+Suppose that when using this application we add several items, OrderLines, to our cart.
 In the application we would add OrderLine instances to our Order instance and then pass our Order to the Save() method of IOrderRepository.
 The repository would be responsible for saving the OrderLine instances as well because these objects live within the Order aggregate.
 The repository’s responsibility is to manage persistence for the Order aggregate, which means every object in the aggregate.

 We still have not mentioned what mechanism we are using for persistence.
 For the purpose of exploring the ASP.NET MVC Framework, we find it irrelevant and a distraction to explore the data access code, and we’ll keep this book’s focus on the presentation layer, which is where the ASP.NET MVC Framework lives.
 The repository interfaces will provide the objects we need to work with for all the examples in this book, and the controller classes will depend on these repository interfaces as well as other logical service types.
 Since data access and screen controllers have completely different responsibilities, a screen controller in this book will never concern itself with how any sort of data access is performed, or that data access is happening at all.
 A screen controller will call methods on dependencies, which will often be repositories, and when calling the Save() method on IOrderRepository, for example, the screen controller does not care whether the implementation saves the object in an in-memory cache, an XML file, or a relational database.
 The controller will merely call the repository and trust that what is behind the interface will work appropriately.